dadevel/knowledge-graph/graph/notes/windows/applocker.md

 ---
-title: Windows AppLocker
+title: AppLocker
 ---

-AppLocker is a security feature on [[notes/windows/index]], that controls which executables, DLLs and scripts an unprivileged user can execute.
+AppLocker is a feature on [[notes/windows/index]], that controls which executables, DLLs and scripts an unprivileged user can execute.
-Local service accounts are usually not affected.
+Local service accounts and admins are usually not affected.

 Unlike [[notes/windows/wdac]], Microsoft does not consider AppLocker to be a security boundary.
 The default policies are insecure and can be easily bypassed.